Towards Understanding Sycophancy in Language Models: Introduction

 Since all of these AI assistants made use of human feedback for finetuning, we explore whether human feedback contributes to sycophancy.
 To do so, we investigate whether sycophantic responses are ranked more highly than non-sycophantic responses in existing human preference comparison data (\S\ref{sec:bayesian_analysis}).
 We analyze the \texttt{hh-rlhf} dataset \citep{bai2022training}.
-For each pairwise preference comparison, we generate text labels (``features'') using a language model, e.g., whether the preferred response is \textit{more truthful} and \textit{less assertive} than the dispreferred response.
-To understand what behavior is incentivized by the data, we predict human preference judgments using these features with a Bayesian logistic regression model.
+For each pairwise preference, we generate text labels (``features'') using a language model, e.g., whether the preferred response is \textit{less assertive} than the dispreferred response.
+To understand what behavior is incentivized by the data, we predict human preference judgments using these features with Bayesian logistic regression.
 This model learns that matching a user's views is one of the most predictive features of human preference judgments, suggesting that the preference data does incentivize sycophancy (among other features).

-To understand whether sycophancy in preference data is responsible for sycophancy in AI assistants, we then analyze whether sycophancy increases when optimizing language model responses using preference models (PMs) that are trained in part on human preference judgements.
+Moving forwards, we then analyze whether sycophancy increases when optimizing model responses using preference models (PMs) that are trained in part on human preference judgments.
 Specifically, we optimize responses against the PM used to train Claude 2 \citep[\S\ref{sec:preference_models_analysis};][]{anthropic2023claude} by using RL and best-of-N sampling \citep{nakano2021webgpt}.
-We evaluate how sycophancy changes with additional optimization (RL training steps or number of samples used in best-of-N).
-We find more optimization increases some forms of sycophancy but decreases other forms of sycophancy, potentially since sycophancy is only one of several features incentivized by PMs.
-Nevertheless, we find that the Claude 2 PM sometimes prefers sycophantic responses over truthful responses.
-Moreover, best-of-N sampling with the Claude 2 PM does not lead to as truthful responses as best-of-N with an alternative `non-sycophantic' PM.
-We constructed this `non-sycophantic' PM by prompting the Claude 2 PM with a human-assistant dialog where the human explicitly asks the assistant for truthful and non-sycophantic responses.
-As such, these results show there are cases where state-of-the-art PMs can detect whether a response is truthful but still prefer less truthful, sycophantic responses.
+As we optimize more strongly against the PM, some forms of sycophancy increase, but other forms of sycophancy decrease, potentially because sycophancy is only one of several features incentivized by PMs.
+Nevertheless, best-of-N sampling with the Claude 2 PM does not lead to as truthful responses as best-of-N with an alternative ‘non-sycophantic’ PM.
+We constructed this ‘non-sycophantic’ PM by prompting the Claude 2 PM with a human-assistant dialog where the human explicitly asks the assistant for truthful responses.
+These results show that there are many cases where PMs prefer less truthful, sycophantic responses.

 To corroborate these results, we study whether humans and preference models prefer convincing, well-written model responses that confirm a user's mistaken beliefs (i.e., sycophantic responses) over responses that correct the user (\S\ref{sec:deceptive_arguments}).
 Here, we find evidence that humans and preference models tend to prefer truthful responses but not reliably; they sometimes prefer sycophantic responses.
 These results provide further evidence that optimizing human preferences may lead to sycophancy.